To move QuickBooks files to the system, follow the steps below. DO NOT MOVE LIVE QUICKBOOKS FILES.

 NOTE: f you are converting a QuickBooks for Mac file, see the Intuit website for file conversion instructions to create the backup file to move to the system.

 - When completed, login to Swizznet.
-Click on the Windows Explorer icon in the applications box on your Swizznet Virtual Desktop to launch the Windows Explorer.
+Click on the File Explorer icon in the applications box on your Swizznet Virtual Desktop to launch the File Explorer.

 - A Citrix Client File Security box may appear.
 Select Full Read/Write Access and select Never Ask Me Again then Click OK.

-- On the left hand side of the Windows Explorer window, click on Local Disk C - this is your local computers (C:) drive.
+- On the left hand side of the File Explorer window, click on Local Disk C - this is your local computers (C:) drive.

 - Click on the Swizznet folder you created in step 1.

 - Select the QuickBooks backup files you created and copy and paste them to your Swizznet (Z:) drive - "your company name" (Z:).
-This is the drive listed first in Windows Explorer.
+This is the drive listed first in File Explorer.

 - Once the backup files have been copied to your Z drive, open QuickBooks and select restore a company file.
 In the look in drop down box, select your Swizznet Z drive.
 When asked where to save the restores file, be sure to select your (Z:) Drive.